On This Page:

 Wireless Network Access

-Run Identity Finder, a free security tool, to find sensitive data (e.g., Social Security Numbers, credit card numbers) on your computer.
+Run Spirion, a free security tool, to find sensitive data (e.g., Social Security Numbers, credit card numbers) on your computer.
 Back up important files to a secure location and delete the files you no longer need.

 Any portable storage device can be easily lost or stolen.
 For grades, finances, and other important data, use a more secure storage space, such as UDrive.
 For University data, talk to your supervisor about recommended storage.